michaelmusty/.dotfiles/README.md

 On GNU/Linux I use Bash, on BSD I use some variant of Korn Shell, preferably `ksh93` if it's available.

-As I occasionally have work on very old internal systems, my Bash is written to work with [any version 2.05a or newer](http://wiki.bash-hackers.org/scripting/bashchanges).
+My Bash is written to work with [any version 3.0 or newer](http://wiki.bash-hackers.org/scripting/bashchanges).
 This is why I use older syntax for certain things such as appending items to arrays: